-- 8. This action has been filed to combat the online copyright infringement activity of Defendants, who trade upon Plaintiff's valuable copyrights by selling and/or offering for sale unauthorized, unauthentic, and infringing products in connection with Plaintiff's federally registered copyrights, as well as to stop and prevent Defendants' selling of unauthorized products that use, are based on, and/or are derived from copyrighted subject matter created by - 9. is the owner of various federal copyright registrations, which are attached hereto as Exhibit 1 (hereinafter referred to as "Copyrights"); and images of which are shown in the table below.
+- 8. This action has been filed to combat the online copyright infringement activity of Defendants, who trade upon Plaintiff's valuable copyrights by selling and/or offering for sale unauthorized, unauthentic, and infringing products in connection with Plaintiff's federally registered copyrights, as well as to stop and prevent Defendants' selling of unauthorized products that use, are based on, and/or are derived from copyrighted subject matter created by - 9.
+Plaintiff, is the owner of multiple copyright registrations, images of which are shown in the table below, and are attached hereto as Exhibit 1 (hereinafter referred to as the "Copyrights").